 I whipped up a pot of cream and used a piping bag with a star nozzled to pipe the cream onto half of the bones.
 I then added a drizzle of strawberry dessert sauce and sandwiched another meringue on top.

-I was so pleased with the meringues as they had that perfect combination of crunch and chew!
+I was so pleased with the Spooky Bone Meringues as they had that perfect combination of crunch and chew!
 They are delicious filled with the cream.
-These would be so easy for a Halloween party as you can make the meringues days in advance, then fill with cream and sauce before your guests arrive.
+The Spooky Bone Meringues would be so easy for a Halloween party as you can make the meringues days in advance, then fill with cream and sauce before your guests arrive.
 I would advise they are served immediately or as soon as possible so the cream doesn’t make the meringues go soggy.

 - 6 Egg whites